Professor-Codephreak/contextual/README.md

 Step 4: Prepare contextual.py

-Ensure contextual.py and style.tcss (if needed) are in the same directory.
-Step 5: Run the Application
+Ensure contextual.py and style.tcss (if needed) are in the same directory Step 5: Run the Application

 Launch Contextual by running: